Orion00/startup/notes.md

 -Click on pointer to spin again
 -Move token grabber with button
 -Stir the bag animation
--Create new tokens with button (drop down selection) -(Notes) Make a click not on a div clear edit and delete modes -(Notes) Char limit to renaming
+-(ChaosBag) Create new tokens with button (drop down selection) -(Chaos Bag) Save token bag in local cache/database -(Index) Theme change (local cache save theme name and then assets look to that) -(Notes) Char limit to renaming note pads
 -(Notes) Connect clear and save buttons to database

 DB should store campaign log and chaos bag in Campaign folder.
 Last played date and time and notepad should be per player.